 It is a way of turning your existing customers into repeat customers and maximizing their lifetime value.

-B. Why is customer retention important?
+B. Understand customer retention importance

 Customer retention is important because it helps you understand how customers actually perceive your brand.